ebiggers/libdeflate/README.md

 Building
 ========

-Currently, the build system is very bare-bones.
 On a UNIX-like system, just run `make`.
 You need GNU Make and either GCC or Clang.
+There is no `make install` yet; just copy the file(s) to where you want.
 There are various options which can be set on the `make` command line; see the Makefile for details.
 As an example, you can run `make SUPPORT_COMPRESSION=no` to build a decompression-only library.

-There is no `make install` yet; just copy the file(s) to where you want.

-It's possible to build Windows binaries using MinGW with a command like this:
+On Windows, a separate Makefile, `Makefile.msc`, is provided for the tools that come with Visual Studio.
+However, using MinGW (GCC) instead is recommended because it is a superior compiler that produces better-performing binaries.
+You can build Windows binaries using MinGW with a command like this:

-    $ make CC=x86_64-w64-mingw32-gcc BUILD_PROGRAMS=yes
+    $ make CC=x86_64-w64-mingw32-gcc

 API
 ===